$\Delta_T$ Noise in Mesoscopic Hybrid Junctions: Influence of Barrier Strength and Thermal Bias: Results and Discussion

-{Additionally, we explore the behavior of $\Delta_{T}^{NIS}$ as a function of $\Delta T$ for specific values of $Z$, namely 0, 1, and 3, see Fig. \ref{fig101}(b).
-It is zero at $Z = 0$ but increases quadratically with $\Delta T$ for $Z = 1$ and $Z = 3$.
+{Additionally, we explore the behavior of $\Delta_{T}^{NIS}$ as a function of $\Delta T$ for specific values of $Z$, namely 0, 1, and 5, see Fig. \ref{fig101}(b).
+It {is quite small} at {$Z \to 0$} but increases quadratically with $\Delta T$ for $Z = 1$ and $Z = 5$.
 Conversely, $Q_{11}^{NIS}$ behaves quite differently, see inset of Fig. \ref{fig101}(b).
-At $Z = 0$, $Q_{11}^{NIS}$ is the highest, and it progressively reduces for $Z = 1$ and $Z = 3$.
-Interestingly, $Q_{11}^{NIS}$ remains linear or nearly constant with respect to $\Delta T$ for all $Z$ values.
-These observations provide a comprehensive understanding of the distinct behaviors of quantum noise and $\Delta_T$ noise in NIS junctions, shedding light on the interplay between transparency, thermal gradients, and noise characteristics.
-The ratio of $\frac{Q_{11}^{NIS}}{Q_{11}^{NIN}} = 2$, i.e., double quantum noise in NIS is achieved as compared to NIN junction.}
+At {$Z \to 0$}, $Q_{11}^{NIS}$ is the {largest}, and it progressively reduces for $Z = 1$ and $Z = 5$.
+Interestingly, $Q_{11}^{NIS}$ {increases linearly} with respect to $\Delta T$ for all $Z$ values {in contrast to the NIN case}.
+These observations provide a comprehensive understanding of the distinct behaviors of quantum noise and $\Delta_T$ noise in NIS junctions, shedding light on the interplay between barrier strength, thermal gradients, and noise characteristics.
+The ratio \(\frac{Q_{11}^{NIS}}{Q_{11}^{NIN}}\) {remains greater than 2, indicating a strong influence of Andreev reflection on the noise characteristics}. }